Your Guide to Data Science Certifications in 2023

 These questions should help guide your search for the data science certification that aligns with your career goals.

-5 best data science certificate programs from Coursera
+4 top data science certificate programs from Coursera

-These are a few of the top rated data science certificate programs that Coursera offers.
+These are a few of the top-rated data science certificate programs that Coursera offers.

 1. IBM Data Science Professional Certificate